 Zurich airport has 3 check-in zones with 160 check-in desks.
 The desk for AEGEAN is somewhere in terminal 2.
-Searching for it on a darkish January afternoon I saw in front of a desk a bunch of people with sun glasses.
-Following my intuition I went there and luckily realized that I had come to the right place.
-I don’t say I was the only passenger on that flight to Athens not wearing sun glasses.
+Searching for it for the first time on a dark January afternoon turned out to be somewhat difficult.
+Luckily, I saw in front of a desk a bunch of people with sun glasses.
+Following my intuition I realized that I had come to the right place.
+Now, I don’t say I was the only passenger on that flight to Athens not wearing sun glasses.
 But I can safely claim that I belonged to a minority.
-And I can say the same when it comes to the trip in the metro from Athens airport to the center.
+And I can say the same when it comes to the trip with the metro from Athens airport to the center.
 The closer the train came to the city the more people with sun glasses entered the wagons.
-At Syntagma station the assumption was close at hands that commuters did not had the time yet to take off their sunglasses when coming out of the bright sunlight and into the neon light of the station.
-There was, of course, no daylight outside anymore at all.
+The assumption was close at hands that commuters did not had the time yet to take off their sunglasses when coming out of the bright sunlight and into the neon light of the station.
+There was, of course, no daylight anymore at all.

-When we exhibit ourselves like the young gentleman on this photo then people can see what we really are, and who we really are.
+When we exhibit ourselves like the young gentleman on this photo then “people” can see what we really are.
 The waitress and everyone else will understand immediately what we deserve.
-Needless to say that we deserve with regard to the way we look like the equivalent in terms of money from our employers.
-And that makes us happy.
-Doesn’t it?
+We deserve to be treated the way we look like.
+Don’t we?

-There might be just one small problem.
-But my until now unsuccessful efforts to convince some stupid idiots during job interviews about my real me would be a different topic.
-And generally, we shouldn’t worry, we should be happy.
-Shouldn’t we?
-There is nothing to worry when we are looking good.
+Generally, there is nothing to worry when we are looking good.
 As long we are looking good, the world will be good to us.
 Besides, we should never forget the real meaning of LOOKISM.
-LOOKISM tells us that the most important thing we have to do in life is to maintain our self-worth and dignity by buying the kind of stuff that suits us.
+LOOKISM tells us that the most important thing we have to do in life is to maintain our self-worth by buying expensive stuff that suits us.
 And speaking for myself, I’m on the right path in that respect.
-Personally, I always feel that I have my feet on the ground and keep reaching to the stars when entering a shopping mall with my expensive sun glasses.
+Personally, I always feel that I have my feet on the ground and keep reaching to the stars when entering a shopping mall with my sun glasses.

 Now, what has all this to do with Greek babies?
 That they are born with sun glasses is not very likely.
 It was just a figure of speech illustrating the madness for sun glasses in Greece.
-Significantly, I have heard that some younger mainstream Athenians who had died recently in traffic accidents have been laid to rest on cemeteries with their sun glasses on.
-I don’t know if that’s true, but it wouldn’t surprise me at all.
+Significantly, some young mainstream Athenians who had died recently in traffic accidents have been laid to rest on cemeteries with their sun glasses on.